aliireza/ddc-ra/README.md

 sudo ldconfig
 ```

-For more information, please refer to the Gecode documentation.
+Note that Gecode also requires QT libraries.
+For more information, please refer to the [Gecode documentation][gecode-doc].

 [technical-report-link]: to-be-updated
 [gecode-website]: https://www.gecode.org/